RetroDECK/ES-DE/USERGUIDE.md

 It's required that the ROM files are in one of the supported file extensions, or ES won't find them.

+It's highly recommended to use filenames that are corresponding to the full name of the game, or otherwise you will need to manually feed the scraper the game name when scraping which is very tedious.

 The default ROM directory folder is ~/ROMs.
 On Unix this defaults to /home/\<username\>/.emulationstation/ and on Windows it defaults to C:\Users\\<username\>\\.emulationstation\

 Assuming the default ROM directory is used, we need to create a directory corresponding to the \<platform\> tag in es_systems.cfg, in this example it's **nes**.